ni/systemlink-grafana-plugins/src/datasources/results/README.md

 # Systemlink Results data source

-This is a plugin for the Test Results from the testmonitor service.
+This is a plugin for the Test Results from the Test Monitor service.
 It allows you to:

 - Visualize results metadata on a dashboard